Differentially Private Community Detection for Stochastic Block Models: Introduction

 \emph{3.
 Randomized Response (RR) based mechanism.} We also study and analyze a baseline approach, in which one can use a randomized response (RR) technique to perturb the adjacency matrix, and subsequently run an SDP based algorithm for community recovery on the perturbed graph.
 Due to the post-processing properties of DP, this mechanism satisfies $\epsilon$-DP for any $\epsilon>0$.
 We show that in contrast to stability and sampling based methods, the baseline RR approach requires $\epsilon= \Omega(\log(n))$ for exact recovery.

 \emph{4.
-Empirical evaluation.} We also present simulation results\footnote{Source code for experiments is available at: \href{https://www.dropbox.com/sh/8jqhdoouroib6m0/AACNhSQGsHvPNzLaaqQhQ95Ja?dl=0}{https://www.dropbox.com/sh/8jqhdoouroib6m0/AACNhSQGsHvPNzLaaqQhQ95Ja?dl=0}} on both synthetic and real-world graphs to validate our theoretical findings (Section \ref{sec:empirical_results}).
+Empirical evaluation.} We also present simulation results on both synthetic and real-world graphs to validate our theoretical findings (Section \ref{sec:empirical_results}).
 We observe that the stability based mechanism generally outperforms the others in terms of the error, which is quite small even for fairly small $\epsilon$.
 Interestingly, the error is low even in real world networks.

 \emph{Comparison between different mechanisms.} We summarize our theoretical results for differentially private community recovery in Table \ref{table:SBM_summary_results_approach2}, which shows the tradeoffs between $(a, b)$, $(\epsilon, \delta)$ as well as the computational complexity of the mechanisms for $r=2$ communities.
 Note that none of the mechanisms is redundant--- each is the best in some part of the complex space consisting of the parameters $a, b, \epsilon, \delta$, and the running time.
 To further illustrate these tradeoffs, we plot the recovery threshold conditions for these mechanisms in Fig. \ref{fig:plot_of_thresholds_private}.
-From Fig. \ref{fig:plot_of_thresholds_private}(a), we observe that for the high privacy regime (smaller $\epsilon$), MLE based Stability mechanism requires the least separation between $a$ and $b$ for exact recovery compared to all other algorithms.
-In the low privacy regime (larger $\epsilon$), as shown in Fig. \ref{fig:plot_of_thresholds_private}(b), we can see that exponential mechanism tends to overlap with the non-private recovery threshold \cite{abbe2015exact}, whereas stability-based and RR based mechanisms require more separation between $p$ and $q$.
+From Fig. \ref{fig:plot_of_thresholds_private}(a), we observe that for the high privacy regime (smaller $\epsilon$), MLE based Stability mechanism requires the least separation between $a$ and $b$ compared to all other algorithms.
+In the low privacy regime (larger $\epsilon$), as shown in Fig. \ref{fig:plot_of_thresholds_private}(b), we can see that exponential mechanism tends to overlap with the non-private recovery threshold \cite{abbe2015exact}, whereas stability-based and RR based mechanisms require more separation between $a$ and $b$.
+Complete proofs are presented in the Appendix.